87prashant/MindChart/README.md

 2. cd MindChart
 3. yarn
 4. Create .env files from .env.local files (inside the 'root' directory and 'packages/client' directory)
-5. Start the monogdb server at default port 27017
+5. Start the mongodb server at default port 27017
 6. cd packages/client
 7. yarn start (To start the frontend server)
 8. (In the new terminal) cd packages/server